jebreimo/Argen/README.md

 * **Multiple kinds of options**.
 Posix dash options, DOS/Windows slash options, double-dash options, and virtually any other kind.
 * **Multi-value options**.
 Multiple instances of the same option are added to a list.
 Comma-separated values are supported, in fact almost any separator can be used.
 * **Extremely flexible help text format**.
+* **Clever deduction of argument and option properties**.
 * **Platform independent**.
 Both generator and generated files have been tested on Linux, Mac OS X and Windows.
 * **No dependencies**.
 Generated code does not require any other libraries than the standard library

 ### Requirements
-* The generator requires Python 2.7 or 3.3 (it may work, but hasn't been tested on other versions).
+* The generator requires Python 2.7 or 3.3 (it may work, but has not been tested with other versions).
-* The generated files requires a compiler with at least some C++11-support (lambdas and auto).
+* The generated files requires a compiler with at least some C++11-support (lambdas, auto, unique_ptr).
 It's been tested with Visual Studio 2010 and 2012 (Windows), Clang 3.3 (Mac) and gcc 4.8 (Linux).

 ### A quick example
 In this example I assume there is a program draw_message that creates a